raulorteg/where_is_the_ISS/README.md

 <img src = "files/satellite_img.png" height="150"/>

 ## About
+(This is an unfinished project, still under contruction :construction:)

 Where is the ISS at?
 C project with Arduino/Raspberry Pi that gets the instant position (latitude, longitude, altitude) of the International Space Station, and points towards its location in the sky depending on the user location (latitude, longitude, altitude=0).

 ## Requirements